 Before: Gloomy and Dark

-Catherine and Bryan Williamson of Beginning in the Middle had their work cut out for them with the attic level of their 1900's home.
-The space required a complete re-working of the footprint, plus the addition of another bathroom so it could function more fully as a master suite.
+Catherine and Bryan Williamson of Beginning in the Middle had their work cut out for them with the attic level of their 1900s home.
+The space required a complete re-working of the footprint, plus the addition of another bathroom so it could function more fully as a primary suite.

 After: Farmhouse Chic

 If you’re like us, you probably didn’t see this gorgeous bathroom as a possibility when you looked at the “before” picture.
 But Catherine and Bryan achieved this—and a whole lot more—in their attic, which they reconfigured to create two mini wings with their own bathrooms.
 They made up for the expense of construction by cutting costs in other ways, including a few Craigslist finds in this room (including that elegant vanity).Continue to 3 of 8 below.

 03 of 08

 Before: Extra Storage